SpotlightKid/mqttwarn/README.md

 ## The `[__topic__]` sections

 All sections not called `[defaults]` or `[config:xxx]` are treated as MQTT topics to subscribe to. _mqttwarn_ handles each message received on this subscription by handing it off to one or more service targets.

-The section name is the topic name (can be overridden using the `topic` option).
-Consider the following example:
+The section name by default is used as the the topic subscription pattern, but the latter can be overridden using the `topic` option.
+Consider the following
+example:

 ```ini
 [icinga/+/+]